varsha-singh-uidev/FrontEnd-Interview-Notes/javascript-important-questions.md

 A: event.currentTarget refers to the element the event listener is attached to (the one currently handling the event).

 Q: What is once option in event listener?
 Explain that with the help of example.
-A: What is the once option in Event Listener?
-•	When you attach an event listener using addEventListener(), you can pass an options object.
+A: When you attach an event listener using .addEventListener(), you can pass an options object.
 •	One of those options is once: true.
 •	Meaning: The event listener will run only once — after it executes the first time, it is automatically removed.
 •	This is useful when you want an action to happen a single time (e.g., onboarding popup, one time animation         trigger, or logging a unique event).